Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Generalities about spherical functions

 Given a Gelfand pair $(G, U)$, a spherical function $\omega:G\to \CC$ is \emph{positive definite} if for any $n\geq 1$, any finite subset $\{s_1,\dots ,s_m\}$ of $G$ and any collection $\{z_1,\dots, z_m\}$ of complex numbers, one has

 see for example \cite{dieudonne}.
-We mention that a different formulation of this notion appears in \cite[Appendix II]{satake}.
+A slightly different formulation of this notion appears in \cite[Appendix II]{satake}.
 Positive definite spherical functions for a Gelfand pair $(G,U)$ appear naturally within the context of unitary representations.
 In the general theory of Hecke algebras a unitary representation of $G$ on a Hilbert space which is generated by its $U$-fixed vectors always gives rise to a nondegenerate $^*$-representation of the Hecke algebra $\h(G,U)$.
 The converse, whether every nondegenerate $^*$-representation of $\h(G,U)$ arises in this way from a unitary representation, is not always true.
 Hall proposed a positivity condition for a certain inner product as a sufficient condition for a category equivalence of the two classes of representations, \cite[Theorem 3.25]{hall}.
 The category equivalence holds true when certain $C^*$-completions of the Hecke algebra are the same, see \cite[Corollaries 6.11(ii) and 6.19]{kal-land-qui}.
 In the case of Gelfand pairs, bounded positive definite spherical functions $\omega$ are precisely those for which the associated $^*$-representation $\tau_{\omega}$ arises from a unitary representation of $G$.
-Before we indicate the relation between positive definite spherical functions and $C^*$-completions of Hecke algebras, we will first show that positive definite spherical functions are always bounded and $^*$-spherical.
-The result is well-known, cf. for example \cite[Appendix II]{satake}, but we include a proof for convenience.
+Before we indicate the relation between positive definite spherical functions and $C^*$-completions of Hecke algebras, we first recall that positive definite spherical functions are always bounded and $^*$-spherical.
+The result is well-known, cf. for example \cite[Appendix II]{satake} or \cite[\S5, Chp.
+IV]{lang}.

 \begin{prop} Let $(G,U)$ be a Gelfand pair.
 Every positive definite spherical function is necessarily bounded and $^*$-spherical. \end{prop}